Three-dimensional AdS black holes in massive-power-Maxwell theor: Introduction

-Another fascinating subject which has gained significant attention is related to coupling of theories of gravity with nonlinear electrodynamics (NED).
-The power-Maxwell (PM) theory is one of the interesting and special classes of NED which was presented by Hassaine and Martinez in 2007 \cite {PM1}.
-Recently, it was shown that PM theory similar to Born-Infeld theory can remove the singularity of electric field at the origin \cite{PM2}.
-Lagrangian of PM theory is an arbitrary power of Maxwell Lagrangian, where it is invariant under the conformal transformation $g_{\mu \nu }\rightarrow \Omega ^{2}g_{\mu \nu }$ (where $g_{\mu \nu }$ is metric tensor) and $A_{\mu }\rightarrow A_{\mu }$, see Refs. \cite{PM3,PM4}, for more details.
-It is worthwhile to mention that the PM theory reduces to linear Maxwell theory when the power of Maxwell is unit \cite{PM3,PM4}.
-Another marvelous feature of PM is related to its conformal invariancy.
-As we know, the Maxwell action enjoys conformal invariance in four-dimensions, but in higher dimensions, it does not possess this symmetry.
-However, the Lagrangian of PM theory extends the conformal invariance in higher dimensions if the power is chosen as $ s=\left( \text{dimensions of spacetime}\right) /4$ (where $s$ is power of PM theory).
-This leads to black hole solutions which are inverse square electric field in arbitrary dimensions (the so-called Coulomb law).
-In this regards, some interesting properties of black hole solutions coupled to the PM theory have been studied in Refs. \cite {BHPN1,BHPN2,BHPN3,BHPN4,BHPN6,BHPN7,BHPN8}.
-Generalization of GR with a massive spin$-2$ field Lagrangian minimally coupled to a PM $U(1)$ gauge field in four and higher dimensional spacetime have been investigated in Refs. \cite{Dehghani,AcPMI}, which led to some novel and interesting properties in black hole physics.
+Another fascinating subject that has gained significant attention is the coupling of theories of gravity with nonlinear electrodynamics (NED).
+The power-Maxwell (PM) theory is one of the interesting and special classes of NED that Hassaine and Martinez presented in 2007 \cite{PM1}.
+Recently, it was shown that PM theory, similar to Born-Infeld theory, could remove the singularity of the electric field at the origin \cite{PM2}.
+The Lagrangian of PM theory is an arbitrary power of Maxwell Lagrangian, where it is invariant under the conformal transformation $g_{\mu \nu }\rightarrow \Omega^{2}g_{\mu \nu }$ (where $g_{\mu \nu }$ is metric tensor) and $ A_{\mu}\rightarrow A_{\mu }$, see Ref. \cite{PM4}, for more details.
+It is worth mentioning that the PM theory reduces to linear Maxwell theory when the power of Maxwell is unit \cite{PM4}.
+Another marvelous feature of PM is related to its conformal invariance.
+As we know, the Maxwell action enjoys conformal invariance in four dimensions, but it does not possess this symmetry in higher dimensions.
+However, the Lagrangian of PM theory extends the conformal invariance in higher dimensions if the power is chosen as $ s=\left( \text{dimensions of spacetime}\right) /4$ (where $s$ is the power of PM theory).
+This leads to black hole solutions, which are inverse square electric fields in arbitrary dimensions (the so-called Coulomb law).
+In this regard, some interesting properties of black hole solutions coupled with the PM theory have been studied in Refs. \cite {BHPN1,BHPN2,BHPN3,BHPN4,BHPN5,BHPN6,BHPN7}.
+Generalization of GR with a massive spin$-2$ field Lagrangian minimally coupled to a PM $U(1)$ gauge field in four and higher dimensional spacetime have been investigated in Refs. \cite{Dehghani,AcPMI}, which led to some novel and interesting properties of black hole physics.

-Taking into account the mentioned motivations, in this paper we are going to extract three-dimensional black hole solutions by considering three generalizations, a massive spin$-2$ field, a PM $U(1)$ gauge field and the cosmological constant to the Einstein-Hilbert Lagrangian.
-Then we study the properties of them from various perspective.
+Taking into account the mentioned motivations, in this paper, we will extract three-dimensional black hole solutions by considering three generalizations, a massive spin$-2$ field, a PM $U(1)$ gauge field, and the cosmological constant to the Einstein-Hilbert Lagrangian.
+Then we study their properties from various perspectives.